gustafe/microblog/Content/observations.md

 %
 2006-01-31 observations for 2006-01-31

-I'm "VABing" at home, so there's some time for blog housekeeping.

-%

 Soundtrack to these gloomy days is, incongruously, [Morningwood's](http://www.morningwoodrocks.com/) self-titled album.
 Specifically the absurdly catchy, self-referential *Nth